 Tapas & Mojitos in San Juan, Puerto Rico

-I have visited San Juan a couple of times for embarking on a cruise or as a cruise port in the past.
+I have visited San Juan, Puerto Rico a couple of times in the past to embark on a cruise or as a cruise port.
 What I like about San Juan is that their fabulous culture, with Cuban influence, is apparent in everything and even though Puerto Rico is an American territory, it is not “Americanized”.
 Puerto Rico offers something for the history buff, foodie, outdoor enthusiast, gambler, family types, and those who just want a peaceful getaway.